 As required by Section 218.39(3)(c), Florida Statutes, and Section 10.554(1)(i)6, Rules of the Florida Auditor General, the CRA reported the following information that is required but not subject to audit procedures:

-a.
+Board of Directors Community Redevelopment Agency Winter Garden, Florida a.
 The total number of CRA employees compensated in the last pay period of the CRA's fiscal year as 0.